UK Tax Changes 2025-2026: Complete Guide to New Rates, Thresholds & Rules

 Personal Allowance Freeze Continues

 Why does this matter?
 Inflation.
-Average wages are rising 4-6% per year.
-More people are crossing into higher tax brackets without actually earning "more" in real terms.
+As wages rise, more people are crossing into higher tax brackets without actually earning "more" in real terms.

 This is how the government increases tax revenue without technically raising tax rates.
 Clever.
 Annoying.